What's the Difference Between Gingivitis and Periodontitis?

 What is periodontitis?

 Periodontitis occurs when gingivitis is left untreated and periodontal disease advances.
 When periodontitis develops, the inner layer of the gum and bone pulls away from the teeth and periodontal pockets form with harmful bacteria.
 Plaque spreads and grows below the gumline, which can lead to tooth and bone loss.
 This advanced stage of gum disease can lead to poor tooth alignment, gum recession, and clear pockets between the teeth and gums.
 For our more advanced periodontal disease patients, we can use a perioscopy during a comprehensive dental exam to measure their periodontal pockets, which helps us provide effective treatment.
-Our periodontal specialists at Premier Periodontics can help treat this serious gum infection at one of our convenient locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, and Redmond, WA.
+Our periodontal specialists at Premier Periodontics can help treat this serious gum infection at one of our convenient locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, and Redmond, WA.

 Periodontal disease treatments